CRISES IN THE CAPITALIST SYSTEM

 1. Depopulation and Loss of Human Life.

-The war resulted in massive loss of lives among both soldiers and civilians.
+WWII resulted in massive loss of lives among both soldiers and civilians.

 Deadly weapons, especially atomic bombs, caused extensive casualties.

-2. Formation of the United Nations (UN).
+2. Formation of United Nations (UN).

 On 24th October 1945, the United Nations Organization (UNO) was established, replacing the League of Nations.